Paper is Everywhere: Why the Paperless Office still hasn’t arrived

 But for most organisations, paperless initiatives struggle — not because people resist change, but because the starting assumptions are flawed.

-Our Vision
+Our vision

-a more realistic approach
+is a more realistic approach

 Progress comes from acceptance, not denial.